 We have all been conditioned from a young age to cooperate with the police.
 Can I come into your home?
 Sure!
 Can I search your car?
 Sure!
 Can I look in your bag?
 Sure!
 Can you pop the trunk for me?
 Sure!
 Everyone can certainly continue to cooperate with the police regardless of the circumstances.
 I am not debating whether that is right or wrong, or what you should teach your kids.
 Everyone simply needs to know that they do not have to cooperate with police or let them into their home, or let them search their car, or let them search their bag, or pop the trunk of your car, or even give them information that they ask you for other than basic identification, unless the police have probable cause.
 Often times the police are asking for consent because they know they do not have probable cause to search the area they want to search.
 That is their job and I am not criticizing them for doing their job.
 However, cooperating is not going to "help" you if the police find contraband - alcohol if under age, and drugs regardless of age.

 There is no detriment or negative that comes from refusing consent.
 The police will the say things like, “it’ll look better in our report if we tell the prosecutor you cooperated,” or “if you don’t have anything to hide then why won’t you let us search?”
 It never ceases to surprise me when people let police into their home even though they know there are red solo cups and minors who have been drinking around the house, or booze in the backseat in a backpack, or the trunk of a car, or drugs in the console, and they still give consent to the police thinking it is somehow going to help them.
 This information is not a public service announcement, and is not intended to offer an opinion on what you should do.
 It is to inform you what you can do, and more importantly, what you can refuse to do.

 Honestly, I get it.
 I have many clients who have gone through the criminal justice system repeatedly who still give the police consent when they know they have contraband that is going to be found in the area that the police are asking to search.
 Being cooperative with the police is that ingrained in our conscience.
 That is a great thing for the police (and even maybe for society since we are all interested law enforcement) but a bad thing for the person who’s about to get arrested and that is the person I’m speaking to!!!
 Always remember, the police get a lot of training on how to manipulate and intimidate people into giving consent.
 Again, and I repeat, that is their job.

 If the police come knocking on your door, and they can’t provide you a search warrant as required then you have every right to deny them entry into your home.
 The police then have two choices.
-They can decide that they have probable cause to search the area, or they have to go and get a warrant.
+They can decide that they have probable cause to search the area without a warrant, or they have to go and get a warrant.
 If you give your consent, then you lose the right to argue that the police did not have probable cause.
 If you refuse consent, then you can argue that the police did not have probable cause to enter your home and were acting on mere suspicion.

 What is the possible criminal liability for the parents have for underage drinking parties?

-The police in Greenwich, Darien, New Canaan, Wilton, Westport and other upscale Fairfield County towns will absolutely arrest the parents who are at home at the time an underage drinking get together is happening (they may also arrest the adult children who are home if no parents are there).
-Sometimes it seems like they actually enjoy making these types of arrests.
+The police in Greenwich, Darien, New Canaan, Wilton, Westport and other upscale Fairfield County towns will absolutely arrest the parents who are at home at the time an underage drinking get together is happening (they may also arrest the adult children who are home if no parents are there) if they believe the parents were negligent or had actual knowldege.
 We all know it is not always easy to know what is going on in a large home with a lot of rooms and floors as many Fairfield County homes have.
 Kids can be doing something in the basement while you are up in your bedroom, and you might have no idea about what is going on down there.
 Maybe there’s a pool or a fire pit short distance away from the main home and some kids have come over to hang out.
 Are the parents guilty of a crime in every situation where this happens?
 The easy answer is no, it isn’t always a crime if the parents had no knowledge of what was taking place, and did not act recklessly or negligently, but it is always a risk of being charged with a crime.
 It doesn’t matter whether you are doing a good job supervising.
 If you are allowing minors to drink alcohol on your property, or they are doing so without your knowledge you are in harms way.
 It does not matter if the parents of the other kids have given you permission that their kids can drink at your house.
 It is illegal to provide alcohol to anyone under 21 that is not your own child.
 Permission does not matter.
 The simple fact of the matter is that if you own, rent or are in control of a home or an apartment and people under the age of 21 years drink on that property while you are home you can be arrested.
 If the police feel that your explanation as to why you didn’t realize drinking was going on is unreasonable, or that you failed to act reasonably, they will arrest you.
 It is a crime for anyone to provide alcohol knowing that it will be consumed by people under 21 years of age.
 It is a crime for anyone in control of a home or apartment to act knowingly, recklessly or negligently that people under 21 years of age or drinking on their property to not take steps to prevent such consumption.